-From the introduction of the new £1 coin to the commemorative designs released to mark significant anniversaries and national celebrations, 2017 promises to be a significant year for UK coins.
-Commemorative coin designs have been released to mark the 200th anniversary of the death of Jane Austen, Sir Isaac Newton’s substantial influence on science, mathematics and minting, the 100th anniversary of the House of Windsor, the 200th anniversary of thse ‘modern’ Sovereign, the 1000th anniversary of the coronation of King Canute, the First World War centenary commemorations continue, and there’s still more to come!
-Below we take a look at the coins of 2017 (so far).
+From the introduction of the new £1 coin to the commemorative designs released to mark significant anniversaries and national celebrations, 2017 is a significant year for UK coins.
+Commemorative coin designs have been released to mark the 200th anniversary of the death of Jane Austen; Sir Isaac Newton’s substantial influence on science, mathematics and minting; the 100th anniversary of the House of Windsor; the 200th anniversary of the modern Sovereign; the 1000th anniversary of the coronation of King Canute; the First World War centenary commemorations continue, and there’s still more to come!
+Below, we take a look at the coins we have released so far in 2017.

 First World War Aviation £2

 In 2017 we continue our First World War centenary commemorations with the fourth £2 coin, in a five-coin series, which honours the aviators of the First World War.
 At the outbreak of the First World War few people believed that aircraft would play a major role in the conflict.
 As the war developed into the bloodiest conflict ever seen, the race for superior air power began, shaping the history of human flight as we know it.Shop Now

 In 2017 we mark the 100th anniversary of the House of Windsor, which came into being in July 1917 by proclamation of George V. At this time, the Royal Family gave up the German name of Saxe-Coburg-Gotha which had come to them in 1840 with the marriage of Queen Victoria to Prince Albert.
 This decision was largely due to anti-German feeling during the First World War and, with a new name, a new royal dynasty was born.Shop Now